 - Storage: In terms of storage, Prometheus is commonly used to monitor Kubernetes.
 NexClipper uses InfluxDB as default for long-term storage and gives you an option to integrate Prometheus depending on your preference.

-NexClipper free trial is available here
+more information about NexClipper is here